Texas governor demands apology over newspaper's plant blast cartoon

 West, Texas: A community mourns

-Forensic mappers work the crater at the site of the fire and explosion in West, Texas, on Wednesday, April 24.
-The plant run by West Fertilizer Co. in the small Texas town exploded on Wednesday, April 17, killing 14 people, most of them emergency responders.
-Dozens were injured.
+Forensic mappers work the crater at the site of a fire and explosion in West, Texas, on April 24, 2013.
+The West Fertilizer Co. plant in the small Texas town exploded days earlier on April 17, killing 15 people.

 Photos: Texas fertilizer plant explodes